aerosense-ai/data-gateway/README.md

 Once that's done, each time you make a commit, the following checks are made:

-- Valid github repo and files
+- Valid GitHub repo and files
 - Code style
 - Import order
 - PEP8 compliance
 - Documentation build
 - Branch naming convention
-- Conventional Commit messages
+- Conventional Commit message checks

 Upon failure, the commit will halt. **Re-running the commit will automatically fix most issues** except: